cccbr/runningatower/content/docs/040-Finance/index.md

 - Peals

-These may be determined in consultation with the tower authority.
+These may be determined in consultation with the tower ***[authority](../170-glossary/#authority)***.
 If there are no fixed fees it is not unusual to expect voluntary donations from visiting bands and individuals.

 Avoid having a 'box on the wall', especially for downstairs rings, as these will invite theft and damage.

 ![Electronic donation](donate_350.jpg)

 Consider having an electronic payment system for fees and casual donations.
 These may involve a commission charge which, although low, reduces the donation received.
-Implementing this should involve the PCC and PCC treasurer which may allow gift aid to be recovered and ensure that payments for ringing can be captured in an appropriate account.
+Implementing this should involve the PCC and PCC treasurer, within a church setting, which may allow gift aid to be recovered and ensure that payments for ringing can be captured in an appropriate account.
 N.B.
 Request for Gift Aid, enabling tax to be reclaimed, only applies to charities and HMRC registered charitable groups.

 ## Payment of Fees